Ahafo Region: History

-A referendum on 27 December 2018 approved the creation of Ahafo Region.
-Out of a total of 307,108 registered votes, 277.663 took part in the referendum with 276,763 (99.68 per cent) voting in favour of the creation of the new region.
-675 (0.24 per cent) rejected the motion and 225 rejected ballots representing 0.08% of total votes cast.
+A referendum on 27 December 2018 approved the creation of the Ahafo Region.
+Out of a total of 307,108 registered votes, 277,663 took part in the referendum, with 276,763 (99.68 per cent) voting in favour of the creation of the new region.
+675 (0.24 per cent) rejected the motion, and 225 rejected ballots represented 0.08% of total votes cast.
 The region was created on 13 February 2019 by Constitutional Instrument 114.
 Goaso was announced as the capital of the new region.

 Economy

-Residents of Ahafo Region are predominantly Agriculture farmers who produce both cash crop and food crops.
+Residents of Ahafo Region are predominantly agriculture farmers who produce both cash crops and food crops.
 The predominant cash crop grown in the region is cocoa.

-Plantain and Cassava are the major food crops produced in the region and these farm produce are mainly from Sankore, Kwadwo Addaikrom, and Asumura localities.
+Plantain and Cassava are the major food crops produced in the region, and these farm products are mainly from Sankore, Kwadwo Addaikrom, and Asumura localities.

 The Region is endowed with rich natural resources such as Gold, Diamonds, Timber.
-Gold deposit abounds in large quantities in Mim, Kenyasi and Yamfo zones.
-Newmont Gold Ghana Limited which is one of the biggest mining companies in the world, currently have their mining operations in Kenyasi and Yamfo zones.
+Gold deposits abound in large quantities in Mim, Kenyasi and Yamfo zones.
+Newmont Gold Ghana Limited, which is one of the biggest mining companies in the world, currently has its mining operations in Kenyasi and Yamfo zones.

-Ahafo Region which is one of the forest belts in Ghana has a lot of forest reserves.
-Timber industry is the second highest employer in the Region.
-There are large and medium timber companies scattered across the Region.
+Ahafo Region, which is one of the forest belts in Ghana, has a lot of forest reserves.
+The timber industry is the second-highest employer in the region.
+There are large and medium timber companies scattered across the region.
 Notable among the timber companies in the region are Ayum Forest Products Co.
 Ltd, Exbo wood Co.
 Ltd, Ocean-wood Co.
-Ltd, Supremo-wood processing Co LTD, all in Mim, Ahafo.
+Ltd, and Supremo-wood processing Co LTD, all in Mim, Ahafo.

-Ahafo Region is known to be the bread basket of Ghana.
+Ahafo Region is known to be the breadbasket of Ghana.
 The soil type in the region supports the production of both food and cash crops.
 The region is known for its large cocoa and cashew productions.
-The major agro-processing company in the region is the Mim Cashew & Agric Products company LTD located at Mim, Ahafo.
+The major agro-processing company in the region is the Mim Cashew & Agric Products company LTD, located at Mim, Ahafo.

 Tourism

-Tourist Attractions in the Ahafo Region are:
+Tourist attractions in the Ahafo Region are: